mithunsatheesh/node-rules/README.md

 Node Rules
 =====

-Node-rules is a light weight forward chaining Rule Engine, written in JavaScript.
+Node-rules is a light weight forward chaining Rule Engine, written in JavaScript for both browser and node.js environments.

 #### Installation